How to Stay Organized While Traveling Internationally

 Pill Case Organizer

-Keep medications, vitamins, supplements, or melatonin organized in your carry-on.
+Keep medications, vitamins, supplements, or melatonin organized in a FYY Pill organizer with multiple compartments and keep it in your carry-on.
 Keep at an arms length under the seat just in case you start feeling unwell during flights.
-A lot of pain meds look alike - so labeling is key.
+A lot of pain meds look alike - so labeling is key. (*paid link)

 Small Jewelry Case